Most frequent questions and answers

 Manchester’s population is approximately 600,000 people (2020).

 There are about 2.8 million people living across the 10 boroughs of Greater Manchester.

-That all depends on one’s personal taste and cuisine preference.
-Luckily enough, Manchester is catching up to London as a food metropolis, and a destination for foodies from far and wide.
-Further proof of this is the accolade of Mana restaurant in Ancoats being awarded a Michelin Star.
+This all depends on one’s personal taste and preferred cuisine.
+Luckily enough, Manchester is catching up to London as a food metropolis, and a destination for foodies disembarking from far and wide.
+Further proof of this is Mana restaurant in trendy Ancoats being awarded a Michelin Star.
+Explore Manchester restaurants here.

 That’s a tough one when you consider that Manchester is a city that thinks a table is for dancing on.
-The most popular cocktail bar in the city centre is probably Albert’s Schloss, due to its wide range of food and drink and entertainment on offer.
+The most popular cocktail bar in the city centre is probably Albert’s Schloss, due to its size, sheer amount of social check-ins, and the wide range of entertainment on offer.

-MCR is an acronym for the full word; Manchester.
-Some might say MCR means Manchester City Region.
+“MCR” is an acronym to shorten the full word: “MANCHESTER”.
+Some might say “MCR” means Manchester City Region.

-The short answer is no. However, The Lord Mayor of Manchester’s Charity Appeal Trust was re-branded to ‘We Love MCR Charity’ because of the success and positive look and feel of the iconic I Love MCR brand.
+The I Love MCR Charity Foundation is a subsidiary supporting and raising funds for a diverse variety of Greater Manchester charities and causes.
+Furthermore, The Lord Mayor of Manchester’s Charity Appeal Trust was re-branded to ‘We Love MCR Charity’ because of the success and positive look and feel of the iconic I Love MCR brand.
 I Love MCR and We Love MCR Charity are in partnership to support communities and young people across the city.